 TYPE #8: FLUOROSILICONE GASKETS

-Silicone gaskets can be more efficient and perform better than rubber gaskets.
-For instance, silicone gaskets are better when dealing with extremely high temperatures.
+Choosing between a silicone and a rubber gasket will depend on your goals.
+Silicone gaskets can be more efficient and perform better than rubber gaskets, especially in extremely high temperatures.

-Natural rubber can work well in temperatures from -58 degrees to 176 degrees Fahrenheit intermittently.
-Silicone can handle more extreme temperatures, from -94 degrees to 426 degrees intermittently.
+Natural rubber can work well in temperatures from -58 degrees to 176 degrees Fahrenheit intermittently, whereas silicone can handle more extreme temperatures, from -94 degrees to 426 degrees intermittently.
 Natural rubber starts to wear down at 176 degrees and melts by 248 degrees.

-Rubber is not used with ozone, strong acids, fats, oils, and grease.
+The cost of rubber materials like SBR can make them more appealing than silicone in pricing.
+However, rubber is not used with ozone, strong acids, fats, oils, and grease.
 Silicone, on the other hand, can be used with these materials.
-For outdoor applications, you can use silicone gaskets in UV and extreme weather conditions.
+You can use silicone gaskets in UV and extreme weather conditions for outdoor applications.

-Now that you know the benefits of silicone gaskets, you’re ready to choose a gasket adhesive that suits your needs.
+Now that you know more about silicone gaskets, you’re ready to pick out a gasket adhesive that suits your needs.
+Moreover, given the complexity of material behavior, you’ll want more to go off of than simply matching the numbers on a data sheet.

 We’re here to help you through your product development process.
-For additional information and resources, please visit our Learning Center.
+Reach out to ask questions or request a sample.
+Lastly, please visit our Learning Center for additional resources.

 Originally published: February 24, 2022